COCO: A Platform for Comparing Continuous Optimizers in a Black-Box Setting: Introduction

-we have \(g_i(\x)\le0\) for all \(i=1\dots l\).
-More specifically, we aim to find, as quickly as possible, one or several solutions \(\x\) in the search space \(X\) with \emph{small} value(s) of \(f(\x)\in\mathbb{R}^m\) that satisfy all above constraints \(g\).
-We generally consider \emph{time} to be the number of calls to the function \(f\).
+where the search domain $X$ is typically a bounded hypercube or the entire continuous space.\footnote{ We later also consider integer variables.
+They are embedded in the continuous space and labeled for the solver as integers, see also Section~\ref{sec:test-suites}. } \del{ such that for the \(l\) constraints

-A continuous optimization algorithm, also known as \emph{solver}, addresses the above problem.
-Here, we assume that \(X\) is known, but no prior knowledge about \(f\) or \(g\) is available to the algorithm.
-That is, \(f\) and \(g\) are considered as a black-box which the algorithm can query with solutions \(\x\in\mathbb{R}^n\) to get the respective values \(f(\x)\) and \(g(\x)\).
+we have \(g_i(\x)\le0\) for all \(i=1\dots l\). } More specifically, we aim to find, as quickly as possible, one or several solutions \(\x\) in the search space \(X\) with \emph{small} value(s) of \(f(\x)\in\mathbb{R}^m\). \del{ that satisfy (or approximate) all constraints \(g\).}